passingthru67/workspaces-to-dock/README.md

 workspaces-to-dock
 ==================

-A Gnome Shell extension that transforms the workspaces of the overview mode into an intellihide dock.
+Workspaces-To-Dock is a Gnome Shell extension that transforms the workspaces of the overview mode into an intelligent dock.
 The dock is positioned and sized to maintain tight integration with the Gnome Shell.

+While originally intended as a workspaces dock to operate alongside Dash-To-Dock, Workspaces-To-Dock has slowly evolved into an All-In-One dock.
+It merges the favorites dash and the workspaces thumbnails into one dock for convenient application and workspace navigation/management.
+Take a look at these [screencasts](#dockscreencasts) and you'll see what we're talking about.

 ![screenshot](https://github.com/passingthru67/workspaces-to-dock/raw/master/Screenshot.png)